Table of Contents

 Depending upon their location, blood clots may be aggressively treated or may need nothing more than symptomatic care.

 Pulmonary emboli are treated similarly to deep venous thrombosis, but depending on the severity of the symptoms, amount of clot formation, and the underlying health of the patient, admission to the hospital for treatment and observation may be needed.
-This is especially the case if lung function is compromised and the patient is short of breath or is experiencing hypoxia, or low oxygen levels in the blood.
+This is especially the case if lung function is compromised and the patient is short of breath or is experiencing hypoxia, (low oxygen levels in the blood).
+Patients who are critically ill and display symptoms of heart strain or shock may be candidates for thrombolytic therapy using drugs known as tissue plasminogen activators (TPAs).
+TPAs may be injected into a peripheral vein in the arm to immediately thin the blood and act as a clot busting drug.

 Arterial blood clots